Generate metadata.json files beside multilingual deliverables.

 One focused multilingual job done cleanly: approved source in, structured output out, customer review stays in control.

-Translation is only one ingredient.
-Arkian’s value is the organized output around it: file formats, package structure, metadata, scripts, voice assets, naming, and delivery readiness.
+Translation is one part.
+Arkian adds the structure around it: formats, folders, metadata, scripts, voice files, naming, and delivery-ready packages.

 Core, extended, or richer metadata can be scoped to the job.